JessMurphy/raresim/README.md

                         with --functional_bins)
   -l INPUT_LEGEND       Input legend file
-  -L OUTPUT_LEGEND      Output legend file (only required when using -z) -H OUTPUT_HAP         Output compress hap file --f_only FUN_BINS_ONLY
+  -L OUTPUT_LEGEND      Output legend file (only required when using -z) -H OUTPUT_HAP         Output compressed haplotype file --f_only FUN_BINS_ONLY
                         Expected number of variants per MAC bin for only functional variants --s_only SYN_BINS_ONLY